Skip to content

 This shoe’s midsole provides a nice level of stability and when working with trap bar deadlifts over 425 lbs, I didn’t notice any glaring compression issues with this shoe.
 I also liked the level of tread the outsole provided on different surfaces.

-Additionally, these will not be the best CrossFit shoes on the market.
+Additionally, these will not be the most optimized CrossFit shoes on the market.
 They’ll work for casual WODs here and there but will fall short as you get more niche and serious with your training.
 The lifting performance with these shoes will be best for casual and recreational sessions.

 Testing the Nike MC Trainer 2 for Versatile Training